-^{} In this case Union Parishad chairpersons, are targeted because they are the local government authority with the power to decide on local access to and control over resources (budget allocation for tube-well, toilets and other necessary elements), and make sure that local people's behaviour and expectations are aligned with the overall customary norms (such as on gender and generational).
-Union Parishad chairpersons can be key agents in promoting changes towards gender equality and social inclusion.
+In this case traditional leaders are targeted because they have authority and power to decide on local access to resources (land, water and forest) and make sure that local people's behaviour and expectations are aligned with the overall customary norms (such us on gender and generational).
+Traditional leader can be key agents in promoting changes towards gender equality.